rossrobino/ovr/.changeset/rare-suits-trade.md

 "ovr": patch
 ---

-only inject extra div for safari streaming bug if UA is safari
+fix: only inject extra `<div>` for safari streaming bug if UA is safari